Common Diffusion Noise Schedules and Sample Steps are Flawed: Methods

 We find that as the terminal SNR approaches zero, classifier-free guidance \cite{ho2022classifierfree} becomes very sensitive and can cause images to be overexposed.
 This problem has been noticed in other works.
 For example, Imagen \cite{saharia2022photorealistic} uses cosine schedule, which has a near zero terminal SNR, and proposes dynamic thresholding to solve the over-exposure problem.
 However, the approach is designed only for image-space models.
 Inspired by it, we propose a new way to rescale classifier-free guidance that is applicable to both image-space and latent-space models.

-Equation \ref{eq:cfg} shows regular classifier-free guidance, where $w$ is the guidance weight, $x_{pos}$ and $x_{neg}$ are the model outputs using positive and negative prompts respectively.
+\Cref{eq:cfg} shows regular classifier-free guidance, where $w$ is the guidance weight, $x_{pos}$ and $x_{neg}$ are the model outputs using positive and negative prompts respectively.
 We find that when $w$ is large, the scale of the resulting $x_{cfg}$ is very big, causing the image over-exposure problem.
 To solve it, we propose to rescale after applying classifier-free guidance:

-In Equation \ref{eq:cfg_std}, we compute the standard deviation of $x_{pos}, x_{cfg}$ as $\sigma_{pos}, \sigma_{cfg} \in \mathbb{R}$.
-In Equation \ref{eq:cfg_rescaled}, we rescale $x_{cfg}$ back to the original standard deviation before applying classifier-free guidance but discover that the generated images are overly plain.
-In Equation \ref{eq:cfg_final}, we introduce a hyperparameter $\phi$ to control the rescale strength.
+In \Cref{eq:cfg_std}, we compute the standard deviation of $x_{pos}, x_{cfg}$ as $\sigma_{pos}, \sigma_{cfg} \in \mathbb{R}$.
+In \Cref{eq:cfg_rescaled}, we rescale $x_{cfg}$ back to the original standard deviation before applying classifier-free guidance but discover that the generated images are overly plain.
+In \Cref{eq:cfg_final}, we introduce a hyperparameter $\phi$ to control the rescale strength.
 We empirically find $w=7.5, \phi=0.7$ works great.
+The optimized PyTorch implementation is given in \Cref{algo:cfg_rescale}.